Which are the alternative fuels for cars that could replace gasoline in vehicle?

 Gasoline gallon equivalency of ethanol is approximately 1.5.
 That is 1.5-unit volume of ethanol can replace 1 unit volume of gasoline in terms of energy.

 Ethanol blended fuels are widely used in Brazil, the United States, and Europe.
 Bioethanol is being produced converting carbon-based agricultural feedstock such as sugar cane, bagasse, grain, barley, potatoes.

 Ethanol can be blended with gasoline to create ethanol-gasoline blends, such as E10 (10% ethanol and 90% gasoline) or E85 (85% ethanol and 15% gasoline).

 #4 Compressed air

 A pneumatic motor which works on expanding compressed air is used to convert the energy to mechanical energy – either linear motion or rotation.
-Even though compressed air results no air pollution, its inefficiency in conversion and low energy density make it less competitive.
+Even though compressed air results no air pollution, its inefficiency in conversion and low energy density makes it less competitive.

 Regenerative braking can be used in compressed air vehicle to recuperate the energy that would have dissipated as heat during braking.

 Hydrogen is a fuel that can be used in two ways in a vehicle.
-Hydrogen can be burned in an internal combustion engine to power the car to move or it can be used with oxygen in a fuel cell to run an electric vehicle.
+Hydrogen can be burned in an internal combustion engine to power the car to move, or it can be used with oxygen in a fuel cell to run an electric vehicle.

 Honda Clarity, Toyota Mirai are a few examples of hydrogen-powered vehicles.
 Hydrogen fuel is expensive and highly inflammable.
-So they are not popular in the automotive industry.
+So, they are not popular in the automotive industry.